afollestad/aesthetic/README.md

 ---

-If can even setup an inflation delegate to auto-swap views at inflation time, like Aesthetic does with a lot of stock/AndroidX views:
+You can even setup an inflation delegate to auto-swap views at inflation time, like Aesthetic does with a lot of stock/AndroidX views.
+This delegate is not called for views that Aesthetic already swaps internally.

 ```kotlin
 class MyInflationDelegate : InflationDelegate {